-The CCR Rule (40 CFR 257 Subpart D - Standards for the Receipt of Coal Combustion Residuals in Landfills and Surface Impoundments) has been promulgated by US Environmental Protection Agency (USEPA) to regulate the management and disposal of CCRs as solid waste under Resource Conservation and Recovery Act (RCRA) Subtitle D. The final CCR Rule was published in the Federal Register on April 17, 2015.
+The CCR Rule (40 CFR 257 Subpart D - Standards for the Receipt of Coal Combustion Residuals in Landfills and Surface Impoundments) has been promulgated by EPA to regulate the management and disposal of CCRs as solid waste under Resource Conservation and Recovery Act (RCRA) Subtitle D. The final CCR Rule was published in the Federal Register on April 17, 2015.
 The effective date of the CCR Rule was October 19, 2015.

-The CCR Rule establishes national operating criteria for existing CCR surface impoundments and landfills, including development of closure plans for all CCR impoundments and landfills.
-Pastor, Behling & Wheeler, LLC (PBW) was retained by Luminant to develop this closure plan for the CCR impoundments at the BBSES.
+The CCR Rule establishes national operating criteria for existing CCR surface landfills and impoundments, including development of closure plans for all CCR landfills and impoundments.
+Pastor, Behling & Wheeler, LLC (PBW) was retained by Luminant to develop this closure plan for the AX Landfill.

-1.1 CCR Surface Impoundment Closure Plan Requirements
+1.1 CCR Landfill Closure Plan Requirements

-Section 257.102(b) of the CCR Rule specifies that a written closure plan must be prepared for each existing CCR surface impoundment that describes the steps necessary to close the impoundment at any point during the active life of the unit consistent with recognized and generally accepted good engineering practices.
+Section 257.102(b) of the CCR Rule specifies that a written closure plan must be prepared for each existing CCR landfill that describes the steps necessary to close the landfill at any point during the active life of the unit consistent with recognized and generally accepted good engineering practices.
 The closure plan must include, at a minimum, the following information:

-- A narrative description of how the CCR impoundment will be closed in accordance with Section 257.102; - If closure of the impoundment will be accomplished through removal of CCR from the unit, a description of the procedures to remove the CCR and decontaminate the impoundment in accordance with Section 257.102(c) of the CCR Rule.
-CCR removal and decontamination of the impoundment are considered complete when constituent concentrations throughout the impoundment and any areas affected by releases from the unit have been removed and groundwater monitoring concentrations do not exceed applicable groundwater protection standards. - If closure of the impoundment will be accomplished by leaving CCR in place, the closure plan will provide a description of the final cover system designed in accordance with Section

-257.102(d) of the CCR Rule, including details concerning the methods and procedures used to install the final cover.
-The closure plan must also discuss how the final cover system will achieve the following performance standards specified in Section 257.102(d):
+- A narrative description of how the CCR landfill will be closed in accordance with Section 257.102; - If closure of the landfill will be accomplished by leaving CCR in place, the closure plan will provide a description of the final cover system designed in accordance with Section 257.102(d) of the CCR Rule, including details concerning the methods and procedures used to install the final cover.
+The closure plan must also discuss how the final cover system will achieve the following performance standards specified in Section 257.102(d): - Control, minimize or eliminate, to the maximum extent feasible, post-closure infiltration of liquids into the waste and releases of CCR, leachate, or contaminated run-off to the ground or surface waters or to the atmosphere;

-- Control, minimize or eliminate, to the maximum extent feasible, post-closure infiltration of liquids into the waste and releases of CCR, leachate, or contaminated run-off to the ground or surface waters or to the atmosphere; - Preclude the probability of future impoundment of water, sediment, or slurry; - Include measures that provide for major slope stability to prevent the sloughing or movement of the final cover system during the closure and post-closure care period; - Minimize the need for further maintenance of the unit; and - Be completed in the shortest amount of time consistent with recognized and generally accepted good engineering practices.
+- Preclude the probability of future impoundment of water, sediment, or slurry; - Include measures that provide for major slope stability to prevent the sloughing or movement of the final cover system during the closure and post-closure care period; - Minimize the need for further maintenance of the unit; and - Be completed in the shortest amount of time consistent with recognized and generally accepted good engineering practices.